-In collaboration with Indonesia’s Supreme Court and Attorney General, we work to support data-driven efforts to improve the prosecution and adjudication of corruption cases.
-Our efforts are designed to improve transparency, reduce sentencing disparities, and promote data exchanges among relevant law enforcement agencies.
+In collaboration with Indonesia’s Supreme Court and Attorney General, we worked to support data-driven efforts to improve the prosecution and adjudication of corruption cases.
+Our efforts were designed to improve transparency, reduce sentencing disparities, and promote data exchanges among relevant law enforcement agencies.

 CEGAH also engaged with universities, civil society organizations, think tanks, and the private sector to strengthen public demand for accountability, and to contribute to enhanced anti-corruption strategies through evidence-based advocacy initiatives and data-driven investigative journalism.
 974 media reports have also been published either with direct project support or based on scientific data generated by the project.

 The project also worked to improve anti-corruption education among universities and continuing education programs within the legal profession.
 Funded by CEGAH, Indonesia’s leading corruption watchdog organization, ICW, developed a free e-learning platform called the Akademi Antikorupsi or Anti-Corruption Academy.
 The Academy provides an anti-corruption curricula and instructional materials targeting higher education, is free and open to the public, and has been endorsed by several universities as required coursework.